lukeed/dom-selection/readme.md

 ## API

-All instances of the parameter `[sel]` indicates that an existing `Selection` object may be used.
-By default, this parameter will use the current, active `Selection`, if there is one.
+The parameter `[sel]` indicates that an existing `Selection` object may be provided.
+By default, the current, active `Selection` will be used if available.

 ### getRange([sel])